thinkards/2020-voting/README.md

 [Ballot Tracker](https://california.ballottrax.net/voter/)

-**Voter Registration Deadline(s)**: In Person: October 19, 2020, By Mail: Postmarked October 19, 2020, Online: October 19, 2020
+**Voter Registration Deadline(s)**: In Person: November 3, 2020, By Mail: Postmarked October 19, 2020, Online: October 19, 2020

 **Election Day Registration?**: If the voter registration deadline has passed, you can still conditionally register to vote and cast a provisional ballot in person at your County Elections Office at any time up to and including November 3, 2020.
 Your provisional ballot will be counted when your County Elections Official verifies your voter registration..
 Conditional registration may also be available in County Elections satellite offices and vote centers.